core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    * If the responder is a client, it sends to the initiator the second KUDOS message as a new request, which MUST be protected with the newly derived OSCORE Security Context CTX_NEW.
 In the newly sent request, the 'p' bit MUST be set to 1.

       When receiving the new request above (i.e., with the 'p' bit set to 1 as a follow-up to the previous KUDOS response having the 'p' bit set to 0), the initiator learns that the responder is a non-CAPABLE device (and hence not able to run KUDOS in FS mode).
-The initiator should not send any response, nor should the responder expect a response, to such a request.
+The initiator should not send any response to such a request, nor should the responder expect a response.

       In either case, both KUDOS peers delete the OSCORE Security Contexts CTX\_1 and CTX\_NEW.
+Note that both peers retain CTX\_OLD for use during the next KUDOS execution in the no-FS mode.
+This is in contrast with the typical behavior where CTX\_OLD is deleted upon reception of a message protected with CTX_NEW.

 ## Preserving Observations Across Key Updates # {#preserving-observe}